chrisdedman/chrisdedman/README.md

 ## About Me
 I am a first-generation Computer Science student pursuing a Bachelor of Science degree.
 My passion lies in programming, and I'm deeply interested in exploring various areas of software engineering.
 I have experience with several programming languages, including Python, C/C++, Java, TypeScript, Elixir, and Go.
 I've also learned the fundamentals of Assembly Language (MASM for x86).
 Currently, I'm focused on learning embedded systems software engineering and low-level programming (ARM Assembly).

-I am currently working on a [code editor](https://github.com/sandbox-science/CodeAstra) project to improve my skills in software development, UI/UX design, and team lead as I am working with a group of students from California States University, Dominguez Hills.
+I am leading the [Sandbox Science](https://github.com/sandbox-science) open-source group as well as currently working on a [code editor](https://github.com/sandbox-science/CodeAstra) project to improve my skills in software development, UI/UX design, and team lead as I am working with a group of students from California States University, Dominguez Hills.
 The project focuses on creating a customizable and efficient code editing experience, with features for developers of all levels.
 Feel free to check it out!

 [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://chrisdedman.vercel.app) [![Matrix](https://img.shields.io/badge/Matrix-%23181717.svg?style=for-the-badge&logo=matrix&logoColor=white)](https://matrix.to/#/!fNvPVlkWbUkMKOZijg:matrix.org)